 How We’re Governed

 Voices for Scotland is a limited company which is owned by the Scottish Independence Convention.
 The Convention then appoints members to the company’s Board and it is their responsibility to oversee the management of the organisation.
-Voices for Scotland aims to realise in how it operates the kind of values we want to see for an independent Scotland – openness, positivity and good management.
+Voices for Scotland aims to practice the kind of values we want to see for an independent Scotland – openness, positivity and good management.

 Aamer is a Scottish lawyer of Pakistani background, and the current Rector of the University of Glasgow.
 He campaigned on behalf of the family of murder victim Surjit Singh Chhokar and in 2018 represented Professor Clara Ponsatí, a Catalan politician whom Spain was pursuing for charges of sedition and rebellion.